yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/animation/scripting-animation.md

-# Use script to control animation
+# Using scripts to control animation

 ## Animation component
-Animation component provides some common animation control functions.
-If you only need simple animation control, you can do some operations by obtaining Animation component of node.
+Animation components provide some common animation control functions.
+If you only need simple animation control, you can do some operations by obtaining the Animation component of the Node.

 ### Play
 ```javascript